Text in Alternate Format

 Electronic textbook requests can take several weeks to fulfill, so it is important to submit requests in advance of the start of the semester.
 If a publisher is unable to provide an alternative format, we will work with you to identify other options that ensure access.

 3. You may wish to explore the other resources below to see if you’re able to access a digital or audio version of your book.

 Alternate Format of Course Materials

 If approved for this accommodation, your professors will receive notification that you require text in a specified alternate format.
-If you or your professor encounter course materials that are not available in an accessible format, please contact the Office of Accessible Education and Student Support to discuss your needs.
+If you or your professor encounter course materials that are not available in an accessible format, please contact the Office of Accessible Education to discuss your needs.